 SIGPLAN-M

-The SIGPLAN-M logo: two lambdas holding hands in the shape of the letter M.
+The SIGPLAN-M logo: two purple lambdas holding hands in the shape of the letter M.

 The SIGPLAN Long-Term Mentoring Committee (SIGPLAN-M) organizes an international long-term mentoring program for programming languages researchers.
 The goal of the program is to address two mentoring needs in the programming languages community: